WebDesigner32/ConferenceCentralApp/README.md

    click `conference API`.
 From there you will see the endpoint methods you can test.
 Before you can test the endpoint methods, make sure that `Authorize requests using OAuth 2.0:` in the top-right is toggled to `ON`.
-   Do this by selecting `https://www.googleapis.com/auth/userinfo.email` in the window that pops up, and then click `Authorize`.
+   Then select `https://www.googleapis.com/auth/userinfo.email` in the window that pops up, and then click `Authorize`.

    *If you run into any issues testing the application, then consider either using or not using Incognito mode for the Chrome Browser.
 Another problem